 In-depth study and applications of polynomial, rational, radical, exponential and logarithmic functions, and systems of equations using matrices.
-Prerequisite of TSI Math 350 or co-requisite of MATH 0320.
+Prerequisites/co-requisites: Prerequisite of TSI Math 350 or MATH 0320 with a grade of "C" or better or co-requisite of MATH 0320.